Degiacomi-Lab/molearn/paper/paper.md

 # Acknowledgements

-We thank the first users of `molearn`, Lucy Vost, Louis Sayer, Cameron Stewart, Ryan Zhu, and Marco Mattia for their feedback.
+We thank the first users of `molearn`, Cameron Stewart, Ryan Zhu, and Marco Mattia for their feedback.
 Matteo T. Degiacomi acknowledges support from the Engineering and Physical Sciences Research Council (EP/P016499/1).